This Is What “Never Settle for Mediocrity” Gets Wrong

 - Feeling emotionally enough in the present, not just in some future version of yourself

-Growth, in this frame, becomes additive instead of compensatory.
+Growth, in this perspective, becomes additive rather than compensatory.

-You’re not trying to fix yourself through achievement — you’re building on a life that already has value, even as you continue to expand it.
+You’re not trying to fix yourself through achievement—you’re building on a life that already has value, even as you continue to grow and expand it.

 The Real Goal Is Expansion, Not Perfection

-A healthier approach to self-improvement isn’t about becoming flawless.
+A healthier approach to self-improvement isn’t about becoming perfect.

 It’s about: